A Bridge Between Tradition and the Global Market

 Montenegro is preparing to submit a nomination for the katuns to be included in the GIAHS (Globally Important Agricultural Heritage Systems) list of the Food and Agriculture Organization of the United Nations (FAO).
 If the process is successful, the katuns would find themselves on the list of globally significant agricultural heritage systems, creating the conditions for prospective UNESCO protection, as have Austria, Greece, Italy, and Albania.

 GIAHS sites represent areas where local communities have, over centuries, developed specific agricultural methods in harmony with natural conditions.
-These systems typically possess rich agrobiodiversity, preserve traditional knowledge and farming techniques, are linked to cultural and social customs, and demonstrate sustainable land and water management practices.
 Unlike many other forms of heritage protection, GIAHS sites are so-called “living landscapes,” meaning that agricultural activities within them are still actively practiced.

 According to FAO data, there are currently more than a hundred GIAHS systems spread across dozens of countries worldwide.
-Examples include the rice-fish agricultural system in China, traditional terraced agricultural systems in the Peruvian Andes, floating agriculture in Bangladesh, and terraced lemon cultivation on Italy’s Amalfi Coast.
+Examples include the rice-fish agricultural system in China, traditional terraced agricultural systems in the Peruvian Andes, and terraced lemon cultivation on Italy’s Amalfi Coast.
+The program contributes to preserving traditional practices, protecting biodiversity, and strengthening the rural economy.

-The fact that the “izdig” (the seasonal movement to mountain pastures) has been declared a national intangible cultural asset of Montenegro is seen by the Regional Development Agency for Bjelasica, Komovi, and Prokletije (RDA) — which initiated the protection along with the Association of Rural Households — as the fruit of the collective work of herders, institutions, organizations, and people who deeply understand the value of living heritage.
+The fact that the “izdig” (the seasonal movement to mountain pastures) has been declared a national intangible cultural asset of Montenegro is seen by the Regional Development Agency (RDA) for Bjelasica, Komovi, and Prokletije as the fruit of the collective work of herders, institutions, and organizations who understand the value of living heritage.

-At the initiative of the RDA and the Association for Rural Tourism, the Administration for the Protection of Cultural Properties developed a study this year confirming that the practice of the “izdig” to katuns meets all the criteria to be declared an asset of national importance.
-“This step represents the first comprehensive institutional confirmation that katuns are not just seasonal livestock settlements, but a complex system of natural, agricultural, and cultural heritage,” says the RDA.
+At the initiative of the RDA and the Association for Rural Tourism, the Administration for the Protection of Cultural Properties developed a study confirming that the “izdig” meets all criteria to be declared an asset of national importance.
+“This represents the first comprehensive institutional confirmation that katuns are a complex system of natural, agricultural, and cultural heritage,” says the RDA.

-They remind us that, unlike most European Union countries where this practice has almost died out, there are about 1,300 households in Montenegro that still practice the “izdig” to katuns.
-However, the number of katuns is drastically decreasing year by year.
-Of the more than 1,200 mapped on old charts, only about 400 are active today.
-This, the RDA explains, is a consequence of the shortage of young herders, resulting in the abandonment of katuns and changes in their purpose.
+Unlike most EU countries where this practice has almost died out, there are about 1,300 households in Montenegro that still practice the “izdig.”
+However, of the more than 1,200 mapped on old charts, only about 400 are active today.
+This is a consequence of the shortage of young herders and the abandonment of traditional mountain life.

-Depopulation is one of the most obvious problems threatening the survival of katuns, but it is not the only one.
-The construction of new roads, while improving the accessibility of mountain areas, simultaneously contributes to their degradation.
-Better access to katuns facilitates the arrival not only of herders but also of individuals who misuse the right to the “izdig” or purchase land in katun zones for other purposes.
-Paradoxical situations often arise where cottage owners are disturbed by the presence of livestock in an area traditionally intended for animal husbandry.
+Depopulation and Infrastructure: The construction of new roads, while improving accessibility, simultaneously contributes to degradation.
+Better access facilitates the arrival of individuals who misuse the right to the “izdig” or purchase land for other purposes.
+Paradoxical situations arise where cottage owners are disturbed by the presence of livestock in areas traditionally intended for animal husbandry.

-Although the remaining Montenegrin katuns are gaining international attention and are recognized in significant tourism markets, this visibility is not enough to ensure their survival.
+Although Montenegrin katuns are gaining international attention, this visibility is not enough to ensure their survival.
 Without strategic state support, an increase in the number of herders, and the creation of optimal conditions for the return of younger generations, the survival of the katuns remains under threat.

 Dragana Šćepanović